ChronoCoders/proof-of-emotion/README.md

 - **NOT secure** against all known attack vectors
 - **NOT suitable** for handling real value or sensitive data

 Use at your own risk.
-See [SECURITY.md](SECURITY.md) for detailed security considerations.